Devotee Praying In The Hooghly River, Kolkata

 Completed in 1932 the Vivekananda Setu is a multi span steel bridge that crosses the Hooghly River between Howrah and Kolkata.

-I made the photos in this post near the bottom of some ghats on the Howrah side of the River Hooghly.
-The ghats are at the back of the famous Dakshineswar Temple.
+I made the major photos in this post near the bottom of some ghats at the back of the famous Dakshineswar Temple on the Howrah side of the River Hooghly.

 A ghat is a series of steps leading down to a body of water and, in this part of the world, ghats often run down to holy bodies of water.

-Dedicated to the Hindu goddess Kali the Dakshineswar Kali Temple is a major tourist site in Kolkata.
+The Dakshineswar Kali Temple is a major tourist site in Kolkata that’s dedicated to the Hindu goddess Kali.